Ettington Park Hotel: Architecture and description

 Ettington Park is located to the southwest of the village of Ettington, just north of the village of Newbold on Stour.
 It is set in 40 acres, passed by the River Stour.
 Ettington Park is considered "the most important and impressive High Victorian house in the county".

 The hall is an 1858–62 re-modelling of an earlier house, probably mid-17th-century with mid-18th-century additions.
 Pickford and Pevsner, in their 2016 Warwickshire are certain that the Victorian re-modelling was the sole work of John Prichard.
 Historic England considers that John Pollard Seddon, Prichard's long-time partner from 1852 to 1863, was also involved.
 In the late 20th century, further alterations and additions were carried out.

-The house is constructed in yellow and grey banded limestone ashlar with a roof is made of stone slate.
+The house is constructed in yellow and grey banded limestone ashlar with a roof of stone slate.
 The style is Neo Gothic, the architectural historian Charles Eastlake noting significant Ruskinian influences.
 Eastlake provides support for Pickford and Pevsner in attributing the house, called Eatington Park in the mid-19th century, solely to Prichard.
-The house is a E-shape plan, with two storeys and attics.
+The house is an E-shape plan, with two storeys and attics.
 The interior retains much of its original early and mid Victorian configuration and fittings.
 The Staircase Hall is of 1810–11, while the Library was decorated in 1820.
 The Long Gallery and the Great Drawing Room are part of Prichard's remodelling.

-Other
+Filming location

 Ettington Park was used for exterior shots of "Hill House" in the 1963 horror film The Haunting.
 The chapel in the grounds was also used for filming in the 1980 version of The Watcher in the Woods.
-The hall is reputedly haunted.